Adarsh-Kumar001/BridgeLabz-Training-AMTPL/README.md

 # 25/10/25

 - Practised coding questions in c#
 - Revised dot net and c# fundamentals

+# 27/10/25

+- Learned about oops in C#
+- Practised Coding oops concepts in C#